carpentries/docs.carpentries.org/source/resources/general/glossary.md

     members of The Carpentries Core Team that ensure the development, maintenance, and compliance of all the systems that keep our organisation operating (e.g., Etherpads, lesson templates, our internal database AMY).

 Tip Sheet
     community resource that synthesises and summarises information; example includes our [Welcome Tip Sheet](https://carpentries.org/welcome-tip-sheet/).

 TopicBox
     platform The Carpentries uses for supporting email mailing lists; there are numerous mailing lists you can join based on the community roles you are supporting and your interests.

 Trainee
-    an individual who has registered for or attended a Carpentries Training (e.g., Instructor Training, Instructor Trainer Training) but has not yet completed certification; refer to **_Instructor Trainee_**.
+    an individual who has registered for or attended a Carpentries Training (e.g., Instructor Training, Instructor Trainer Training) but has not yet completed certification; refer to {term}`Instructor Trainee<instructor trainee>`.

 Trainer
-    community member who teaches a Carpentries Training; refer to **_Instructor Trainer_**.
+    community member who teaches a Carpentries Training; refer to {term}`Instructor Trainer<instructor trainer>`.

 Instructor Trainers Leadership
     committee of Instructor Trainers responsible for community oversight and governance.